caio2525/front_end-Image-Editor-/README.md

 * [React.js](https://pt-br.reactjs.org/)

 ### Demo
-Você pode acessar a aplicação através do link https://front-end-image-editor-caio2525.vercel.app/
+You can access the application through the link https://front-end-image-editor-caio2525.vercel.app/

 ### Back End
 This project is backed by https://github.com/caio2525/Back_end-Image-Editor.git which serves the python functions for image processing